yihui/travis-blogdown/README.md

 # travis-blogdown

-A minimal example of building and deploying a blogdown-based website via Travis CI
+A minimal example of building and deploying a blogdown-based website via Travis CI.